 And what I ended up with was something I hadn’t expected – a big ol’ struggle.
 This whole services thing was a completely different ballgame.

 Because of this, I didn’t start out at bargain basement freelancer prices or charging hourly.
-I came out of the gate charging mid-range package prices, in line with what I was seeing other established branding & web design agencies that I admired charging.
+I came out of the gate charging mid-range package prices, in line with what I was seeing other established branding & web design agencies charging.

 What would inevitably end up happening was that projects would drag on and on and no matter how much I liked the client as a person, I’d be annoyed by the end of it and want to push them off a cliff if they asked just ONE MORE QUESTION or asked for just ONE MORE EXTENSION.

 It wasn’t their fault (well, sometimes it was), but I just didn’t feel like I was getting paid enough for the amount of time it was taking.
 The more time each project took, the fewer projects I could take on, so it was incredibly hard to actually make this whole thing profitable.
-Plus, I felt like I barely had energy to do any marketing so was never really sure where my next clients were coming from.
+Plus, I felt like I didn’t have the energy to do consistent marketing so was never really sure where my next clients were coming from.

-All I wanted was consistent, reliable income and not have to work every single minute of every single day.
+All I wanted was consistent, reliable income and to not have to work every single minute of every single day.
 I often wondered if it was really possible in this industry, but I was willing to do anything to figure it out and make this work.
-The worst case scenario of having to admit defeat and get a “real job” was just not an option to me.
+The worst-case scenario of having to admit defeat and get a “real job” was just not an option to me.

 I had no choice but to keep on trucking…